 Addiction to substances, such as drugs or alcohol, is a chronic disease that affects the brain’s reward system.
-The disease blocks a person’s ability to control behaviors and cravings, maintain healthy relationships and more.
-As with other chronic illnesses, person with addiction might cycle through periods of relapse and remission.
+The disease blocks a person’s ability to control behaviors and cravings, maintain healthy relationships, and more.
+As with other chronic illnesses, a person with addiction might cycle through periods of relapse and remission.
 Without professional treatment, addiction may cause lifelong harm or death.

 People with ADHD experience a regular pattern of inattention and/or severe hyper and impulsive behavior that interferes with regular functioning or development.
 ADHD is one of the most common childhood disorders.
-Children with ADHD might experience difficulty sitting still, frequent boredom and daydreaming, lack of self-control and more.
+Children with ADHD might experience difficulty sitting still, frequent boredom and daydreaming, lack of self-control, and more.

 Commonly emerging during teenage years, warning signs of anorexia include refusal to eat certain categories of foods, dramatic weight loss, odd eating behaviors and more.
 Without professional treatment, anorexia may cause lifelong harm or death.

 Much more extreme than the common anxieties experienced in daily life, anxiety disorders cause persistent, intense fears about real or perceived threats.
 When a person has an anxiety disorder, these feelings will cause behavior modifications to the point of disrupting regular functioning.
-Specific anxiety disorders include panic disorder, social anxiety and others.
+Specific anxiety disorders include panic disorder, social anxiety, and others.
 If left untreated, anxiety disorders can worsen over time.